faroit/freezefx/README.md

 ## References

-[1] S. Preihs, F.R.
-Stöter, and J. Ostermann, “Low delay error concealment for audio signals,” in Audio Engineering Society Conference: 46th International Conference: Audio Forensics, Jun 2012.

-[2] I. Kauppinen and K. Roth, “Audio signal extrapolation - theory and applications,” Proc. of the 5th Int.
+[1] I. Kauppinen and K. Roth, “Audio signal extrapolation - theory and applications,” Proc. of the 5th Int.
 Conference on Digital Audio Effects (DAFx- 02), 2002.